 The Australian Embassy in Madrid manages a highly successful public diplomacy program.
 Activities in 2015-16 focused on raising awareness about contemporary Australia in Spain.
 Events highlighted Australian music, film, literature and indigenous cultures and promoted Australia as a successful multicultural nation and an attractive place to study, work, visit, live and invest.

-Bilateral agreements include an Extradition Treaty (1988), a Social Security Agreement (2003), a Treaty on Mutual Assistance in Criminal Matters (1991), an Agreement on Cultural, Educational and Scientific Cooperation (1991), a Double Taxation Agreement (1992), an Air Services Agreement (2009), an Agreement for the Mutual Protection of Classified Information of Defence Interest (2012), a Defence Cooperation Memorandum of Understanding (2013) and a Work and Holiday Visa Memorandum of Understanding (2014).
+Australia-Spain agreements include an Extradition Treaty (1988), Social Security Agreement (2003), Treaty on Mutual Assistance in Criminal Matters (1991), Agreement on Cultural, Educational and Scientific Cooperation (1991), Double Taxation Agreement (1992), Air Services Agreement (2009), Agreement for the Mutual Protection of Classified Information of Defence Interest (2012), Defence Cooperation Memorandum of Understanding (2013), Work and Holiday Visa Memorandum of Understanding (2014) and Sports Cooperation Memorandum of Understanding (2014).

 The strength of the relationship has been enhanced by a significant number of high-level visits.
 Spanish Prime Minister Mariano Rajoy visited Australia for the G20 Summit in November 2014.
 Foreign Minister José García-Margallo visited Canberra in September 2014 to meet business leaders, sign the bilateral Work and Holiday Visa Agreement and inaugurate the Spanish-built solar energy plant at Royalla (ACT).
 King Juan Carlos and Queen Sofia made an official state visit to Australia in June 2009, visiting Canberra and Sydney.